../

 localhost/myrg latest 89ce8f41feaa 4 minutes ago 9.23 MB

-In fact, the principle behind this method is the same as creating a chroot jail; you can also run it using chroot:
+Actually, this method is based on the same principle as creating a chroot jail.
+It can also be run with `chroot`:

 sudo chroot rootfs /rg --version